-Joe Beans started in a small trailer-size building with less than one hundred dollars in sales.
+Joe Beans started in a small trailer-size building with annual sales that were less than stellar.
 From that one location, they have expanded to five sites and ballooned to $4 million in annual revenue.

 Even more impressive, Joe Beans has found success in the midst of massive competition.
 Lynchburg, Virginia is a college town with many coffee options, yet for ten consecutive years Joe Beans has beaten Starbucks in a head-to-head vote for “Best Coffee.”